 An important law regulating the quality aspects of youth service structures was introduced in 1998 (loi du 8 septembre 1998 réglant les relations entre l'État et les organismes œuvrant dans les domaines social, familial et thérapeutique).
 Together with the 1999 grand-ducal regulation (règlement grand-ducal du 28 janvier 1999 concernant l'agrément gouvernemental à accorder aux gestionnaires de services pour jeunes), it sets a frame for the relationships between the state, as an enabling agency, and non-public actors who provide social, family and therapeutic work.
 Every institution offering hosting, counselling, help, care, assistance, social training, activities or vocational guidance is eligible for state support.
 Financial support by the state will be granted to these institutions after signing a mutual agreement with the state, which outlines the services to be provided by the institution and the rules of payment, accounts and control.
 The grand-ducal regulation of 28 July 2017 on the introduction of a national framework on non-formal education of children and young people (règlement grand-ducal du 28 juillet 2017 portant établissement du cadre de référence national 'Éducation non formelle des enfants et des jeunes') defines a system of quality assurance and a systematic monitoring in the field of youth work.
 Youth work particularly focuses on young people at risk of poverty or social exclusion and thus aims to ensure that all young people gain the opportunities and resources necessary to fully participate in economic, social and cultural life in Luxembourg.

 Financial support for youth work is provided by the ministry of Education, Children and Youth.
 It is not possible to provide a comprehensive overview of funding of youth work because the field is very differentiated and youth work is funded by different schemes in terms of institutions and degree of professionalisation (professional and voluntary youth work).
 The most reliable data on funding is available for the field of professional youth work under the legal framework of the 1999 grand-ducal regulation (règlement grand-ducal du 28 janvier 1999 concernant l'agrément gouvernemental à accorder aux gestionnaires de services pour jeunes).
 All youth services for young people (Service pour jeunes) which have an agreement (in accordance to this regulation) are funded by public budget.
-The total budget is \in 13 111 234 (in 2018).
+The total budget was $\underbrace{13\ 111\ 234}$ in 2018 and has increased to $\underbrace{17\ 845\ 014}$ in 2020.

 Youth centres are funded by the state and the municipality.
 Each of these fund always half of the total personnel costs.
 Buildings are provided or funded by the municipality and furnishings are funded by the state.
-The total budget of the National Youth Service is € 19 982 436 (in 2018).
-Other youth initiatives (e.g. political youth parties) are funded by the budget line 'Subsides pour activités dans l'intérêt des jeunes' with a total amount of € 106 541 (in 2018).
+The total budget of the National Youth Service was € 19 982 436 in 2018 and has increased to € 24 755 941 in 2020.
+Other youth initiatives (e.g. political youth parties) are funded by the budget line 'Subsides pour activités dans l'intérêt des jeunes' with a total amount of € 106 541 (in 2020).

-Luxembourg is involved in the European Solidarity Corps which is the most important international funding sources for youth work activities in Luxembourg.
+Luxembourg is involved in the European Solidarity Corps which is the most important international funding sources for youth work activities in Luxembourg